Ray Morton is an author, screenwriter, and film historian.

-He has written seven books including KING KONG: THE HISTORY OF A MOVIE ICON and CLOSE ENCOUNTERS OF THE THIRD KIND: THE MAKING OF STEVEN SPIELBERG’S CLASSIC FILM.
-Morton has also written for numerous publications, was a columnist for Script Magazine and Scriptmag.com, and works as a screenplay consultant.
+He has written seven books including KING KONG: THE HISTORY OF A MOVIE ICON and CLOSE ENCOUNTERS OF THE THIRD KIND: THE MAKING OF STEVEN SPIELBERG’S CLASSIC FILM and contributed to many others.
+He has written teleplays, worked as a story and screenplay consultant, and was a columnist for Script Magazine and Scriptmag.com.

 Find out more...